montanafowler/website/_painting-collections/2021-1-tree-series.md

 ![Montana Fowler Art Tree Series](/website/images/2021/tree-series/series-cover.jpg)

 ### February 2021
-I began this series in December, when I realized I needed to work with a limited color palette to finally create a cohesive series of paintings that all went well together.
-All of my paintings I made in 2020 were lovely in their distinct personalities, but they didn't feel connected to each other.
-Over the course of this year, I'll release those paintings individually.
+I began this series in December 2020.
 Each of these pieces in my tree series began as abstract paintings and slowly evolved into trees with mixed media techniques.
 I used collage, acrylic ink, spray paint, and acrylic paint pens on top of many layers of acrylic paint.
+The trees' sillouettes come from photos I took of trees in Wilder Ranch State Park in Santa Cruz, CA.

 <!-- Beer Lover Painting -->
 <div class="container-1">